2014 NFL draft

 The Houston Texans opened the draft by selecting defensive end Jadeveon Clowney from the University of South Carolina.
 The last time a defensive player was taken with the first overall selection was in 2006, when the Texans selected Mario Williams.
 The Texans also closed the draft with the selection of safety Lonnie Ballentine of the University of Memphis as Mr. Irrelevant, which is the title given to the final player selected.

-The 2014 NFL draft made history when the St. Louis Rams selected Michael Sam in the seventh round.
-Sam, who became the first openly gay player to ever be drafted in the NFL, was selected 249th out of 256 picks in the 2014 NFL Draft.
+The 2014 draft made history when the St. Louis Rams selected Michael Sam in the seventh round.
+Sam, who became the first openly gay player to ever be drafted in the NFL, was selected 249th out of 256 picks in the draft.
 After this, Sam's jersey was the second best selling rookie jersey on the NFL's website.
-Sam came out publicly in the months leading up to the draft.
+Sam came out publicly in the months leading up to the draft, but he never actually made the final roster of an NFL team and was out of the league the same year.

 Early entrants

 A record 98 underclassmen announced their intention to forgo their remaining NCAA eligibility and declare themselves available to be selected in the draft.
 When including four players who received degrees but still had eligibility remaining, the number swells to 102.
 Fourteen underclassmen—plus Teddy Bridgewater who graduated with eligibility remaining—were selected in the draft's first round, including the first four and six of the first ten players selected.